nguyentien98/laravel-extensions/README.md

 ## About

-Provide helpful features for a Laravel project.
+Provide helpful features for Laravel projects.

 ## Components